 Legal materials that have a binding force in the form of the 1945 Republic of Indonesia Constitution, statutory regulations and other regulations.
-Primary legal materials in this study; 1) Law No. 23 2014 on Regional Government; 2) Government Regulation (PP) No. 78 Concerning the Establishment of Regions; Regional Regulations of regarding Semarana Regency the Establishment of Districts; 4) Various Regulations or Decrees relating to the Expansion of the District Region.
+Primary legal materials in this study; 1) Law No. 23 2014 on Regional Government; 2) Government Regulation (PP) No. 78 Concerning the Establishment of 3) Regional Regulations of Regions; Semarang Regency regarding Establishment of Districts; 4) Various Regulations or Decrees relating to the Expansion of the District Region.
 Other materials that are closely related to primary legal materials that can be used to help analyze and understand legal principles and processes that are derived from primary law.